Ethan-Harris0n/UNDP-TASLEW/README.md

-## UNDP_CREW_Twitter: A package built by the UNDP's Crisis Risk and Early Warning team to extract, transform, and analyze twitter (and other text data) for Early Warning purposes.
+## TASLEW (Text Analysis and Social Listening for Early Warning): A package built by the UNDP's Crisis Risk and Early Warning team to extract, transform, and analyze twitter (and other text data) for Early Warning purposes.

 ## The following repos provided valuable information and/or source code for many of the functions contained in this package